pthornton1/simple-web-crawler/README.md

 npm run biome
 ```

+Husky is used for pre-commit checks and runs the linting, typechecking and tests before commits.

 ## Design decisions

 Detailed ADRs for the larger decisions can be found in the [`documentation/`](./documentation) folder.